 Good starting item since it shares minions with your support, allowing you to build a gold lead even if nothing happens.
 Your support will also have his own gold generating item so they'll be swimming in the riches.
 It provides fair 2 player sustain.
 You could also start with a Long Sword, but after testing both starts, I prefer Relic Shield.
 Don't upgrade it, sell it later when you don't need it anymore.
 You goal when you only have this item is to farm and get your first two Long Swords as soon as possible.

-You need a pink in the bush closest to the enemy's tower at all times if you're going to push the lane.
+You need a Control Ward in the bush closest to the enemy's tower at all times if you're going to push the lane.
 This allows you to charge Q from that bush while knowing they 100% don't have any vision on you.
 It's also good to have if you're going to get dragon or baron.
-I buy on average 3 Vision Ward per game.
+I buy on average 3 Control Ward per game.
 Make sure to place it in the center of the bush otherwise it won't spot the wards at the edges of the bush.

 If you're leaving the base with an empty inventory slot and enough gold to buy at least one pot, buy some.
 You lose lane if you get poked and start to lose health.
 The sustain from Relic Shield is nice, but it's not enough if you're going to be fighting.
 The gold you spend on pots is never wasted.